laa66/statly-backend-api/README.md

 * Calculate and displays a user's ``library audio analysis`` based on different indicators such as average energy, tempo, mainstream, boringness etc.

-* Displays user's ``all playlists`` and give them ability to calculate their energy, tempo, mainstream and boringess score
+* Displays user's ``all playlists`` and give them ability to calculate playlist energy, tempo, mainstream and boringess score

 * Allows users to view their ``recently played`` tracks, giving them easy access to music they have enjoyed

+* Searching, following/unfollowing ``friends`` and checking their favourite songs, artists and library audio analysis

+* Calculating percentage ``music library match`` (based on genres, artists and songs) with other users

+* Creating a ``playlist battle`` between users, earning points, and viewing the ranking.

-* Redirect user to ``Spotify web player`` immediately after clicking on some resources e.g. on special track, artist or created playlist
+* Redirecting users to ``Spotify web player`` immediately after clicking on some resources e.g. on special track, artist or created playlist

+* Sending ``email notifications`` to users

 With these features Statly provides an easy and efficient way for users to explore and interact with their Spotify listening data.
 The app is powered by the Spotify API and makes use of the OAuth2 authorization flow with Spring Boot for backend and React for frontend.
-Users can access the app through the web, it is deployed on Railway cloud, GitHub pages and PlanetScale providing easy access to anyone who wants to connect their Spotify account and check their listening habits.
+Users can access the app through the web, it is deployed on Railway cloud and GitHub pages providing easy access to anyone who wants to connect their Spotify account and check their listening habits.

 ## Documentation 📖